Holy Forty Martyrs Church, Veliko Tarnovo: History

-Saint Sava, the most important saint of the Serbian Orthodox Church, was first buried at the church after he died on 14 January 1235 or 1236 during a visit to Tarnovo, but his relics were moved to Serbia shortly after that, on 6 May 1237.
+Saint Sava, the most important saint of the Serbian Orthodox Church, was first buried in the church after he died on 14 January 1235 or 1236 during a visit to Tarnovo, but his relics were moved to Serbia on 6 May 1237.

 In the first years of Ottoman rule, the church preserved its Christian character, possibly until the first half of the 18th century.
 It was then converted to a mosque, with the mural paintings, the icons and the iconostasis being destroyed and alterations being made to the structure itself in 1853.
 Only a limited number of paintings are preserved, primarily from the northern half of the narthex's west side.

-Archaeological research of the church began as early as the 1850s, but excavations were first made in 1906 and 1914, after it was badly damaged by an earthquake in 1913.
+Archaeological research on the church began as early as the 1850s, but excavations were first made in 1906 and 1914, after it was badly damaged by an earthquake in 1913.

 Systematic archaeological research of the church started in 1969.
 In 1972, a royal burial of a 1.9 m-tall accoutred man was excavated that included a massive (61.1-gram) gold ring bearing a heraldic image and the inscription Kaloyanov prasten (КАЛОꙖНОВ ПРЪСТЕНЪ, "Kaloyan's ring") in negative (see photo).
 After extensive reconstruction works, the Holy Forty Martyrs Church was fully renovated in the 2000s and opened once again to the public, with an official inauguration on 14 September 2006.
-The church modern looks greatly resembles its medieval structure.
+The church's modern look greatly resembles its medieval structure.
 Following the church's reconstruction, it has been used as the burial place for the remains of Bulgarian emperors and nobility, among whom Kaloyan of Bulgaria.

 The Forty Martyrs Church was also the location of then-Prime Minister of Bulgaria Stefan Stambolov's lavish wedding to Polikseniya Kostaki Stanchova on 18 May 1888.
 The full independence of Bulgaria from the Ottoman Empire was proclaimed by Tsar Ferdinand on 22 September 1908 in the church.